ChamGeeks/GetAroundChamonix/README.md

  Then you can kick off an iOS emulation:  `ionic emulate ios`

  Or just fire it up in the browser: `ionic serve`

+## License

+GetAroundChamonix is licensed under GPL-2.
+See [LICENSE](https://github.com/ChamGeeks/GetAroundChamonix/blob/master/LICENSE) for more details.